 Two other very helpful educational offerings include:

-Living Well with Chronic Conditions.
-This six-week, community-based workshop is for individuals with chronic diseases.
+Living Well with Chronic Conditions — This six-week, community-based workshop is for individuals with chronic diseases.
 The course covers problems such as frustration, fatigue, pain, and isolation; appropriate exercise; appropriate use of medications; effective communication with family, friends, and health professionals; nutrition; and how to evaluate new treatments.
-Learn more about Living Well with Chronic Conditions.

-Stepping On.
-A seven-week, community-based workshop that empowers participants to carry out health behaviors that reduce the risks of falls, improve self-management, and increase quality of life.
-Learn more about Stepping On.
+Stepping On — A seven-week, community-based workshop that empowers participants to carry out health behaviors that reduce the risks of falls, improve self-management, and increase quality of life.

 Here is a list of some of things patients have found helpful.
 Please do not hesitate to talk to our community outreach coordinator or other staff member if there are other needs we can help you meet.